kovzol/RegularNGons/README.md

 This tool uses your web browser to find interesting setups when _RS_ is a rational number, or a root of a quadratic polynomial (that is, a quadratic surd).
+This can be optionally changed.

 The computations are performed by the [WebAssembly](http://webassembly.org/) version of the